top of page

 First, Meta takes you back to the Meta Business Suite.
 From there, click the “Settings” button at the bottom left to switch to the new Business Manager view.

-Your first actions in the Meta Business Manager should be:
+Your first settings to change in the Meta Business Manager should be:

 Either another person from the company or your service provider.
 You can find the settings under Settings/People.
 Always make sure that at least two people are listed as administrators in your Business Manager in case one person loses access or is blocked.
 To learn how to add someone in Business Manager, see: Adding people.